andymeneely/project-timber-wolf/rules/RULES.md

 A **Non-Player Character** (NPC) is represented by a white pawn, a white die, and their NPC card.
 Your team will collaboratively decide on how the NPC spends their action each round.
 Follow any additional abilities or limitations described on the NPC card.
 NPCs do not need planning tokens and do not have Skills.

 **Inactive NPCs**.
-The NPCs Hostage and Prisoner do nothing until taken or freed (respectively).
-Immediately when they are freed or taken, take out the NPC card and roll a white die for the current round.
+The NPCs Hostage and Prisoner do nothing until taken/freed (respectively).
+Immediately when they are  taken/freed, take out the NPC card and roll a white die for the current round.

 **Up Close And Personal**.
 To take a Hostage, a player character must be on the same tile as the hostage.